 Different storage baskets not only helps you with organizing your stuff but the room looks much cleaner with them.
 I used them for everything.
 I had my spare books in some.
 One was for the food.
 A smaller one for the spices.
 I used some to stock my socks and underwear in.
 Another was for the random stuff.
 The boxes give you strange sense you have your life together, therefore is one of the most important dorm room essentials.

 Another organization hacks are hooks.
 Unless you come to a room already used by someone who drilled some extra hangers tot he wall you might find yourself in a bit of a pickle.
-Most of the fresh student’s don’t own a drill machine.
+Most of the fresh students don’t own a drill machine.
 The solution is over the door hangers that look just like this.
-No need to unnecessary complicate stuff for yourself.
+No need for unnecessary complicate stuff for yourself.
 Or you can always hang your coat or jacket over the oped wardrobe door but that adds to the messy look.

 When you’re in college you get to pretend you have your shit together.